 VI.
-APPEALS OF FINDING
+APPEAL OF FINDING

-Either or both parties may appeal the investigation finding.
-An appeal must be submitted to the OCRSM or designee in writing within five (5) business days of the date of receipt of the Notice of InvestigationFinding.
-Appeals submitted received after five (5) business days shall be denied.
-If an appeal is received by the OCRSM on time, the other party will be notified and given five (5) business days from the date of receipt of the notice to respond.
+Either or both parties may appeal the finding.
+An appeal must be submitted to the OCRSM or designee in writing within five (5) business days of the date of receipt of the Notice of Finding.
+Appeals submitted after five (5) business days shall be denied.
+If an appeal is received on time, the other party will be notified and given five (5) business days from the date of receipt of the notice to respond.
 Responses shall be submitted directly to the OCRSM or designee.
 Appeals and responses filed by each party will be shared with the other party and considered together in one appeal review process.
-If neither party submits an appeal, the investigation finding is final after five (5) business days.
+If neither party submits an appeal, the finding is final after five (5)

+business days.
 Appeals will be decided by an SRC Appellate Body (as defined in section VI.
 C below).